-□ 12.
-Join the rudder to the fin using three CA hinges.
-Use thin CA to glue the CA hinges in the rudder and fin following the same procedure used for the ailerons.
+□ 20.
+Once satisfied with the fit of the tail gear wire in the rudder, apply epoxy in the tail gear wire hole in the leading edge of the rudder.
+Join the rudder to the fin using two CA hinges.
+Before the epoxy cures, use thin CA to glue the CA hinges in the rudder and fin following the same procedure used for the ailerons.